-- 8.25 Eckington's Village Design Statement defines the character of the village(i) and its landscape setting.
-It enables residents, architects, builders and developers to have an overall view of the village in its present form and provides planning guidance for the future. - 8.26 The Village Design Statement was approved by Eckington Parish Council in January 2016 and formally adopted by Wychavon District Council as a Local Information Source in February 2016.
+- 7.22 Eckington's Village Design Statement defines the character of the village (i) and its landscape setting.
+It enables residents, architects, builders and developers to have an overall view of the village in its present form and provides planning guidance for the future. - 7.23 The Village Design Statement was approved by Eckington Parish Council in January 2016 and formally adopted by Wychavon District Council as a Local Information Source in February 2016.
 Following a consultation period in 2016, each and every public comment regarding the VDS was considered and amendments made where appropriate.
-The VDS amendments were approved by Eckington Parish Council in January 2017. - 8.27 In order to give weight to the VDS it has been annexed to the Neighbourhood Plan.
-Therefore, any new development must be designed in accordance with the Eckington VDS.
+The VDS amendments were approved by Eckington Parish Council in January 2017. - 7.24 The VDS is an annex to the Neighbourhood Plan.
+Any new development must be designed taking this guidance into account.

-POLICY H7 - Quality of Design
+POLICY H5 - Quality of Design

 Proposals for new housing or extending or altering existing dwellings should be of a high-quality design to reflect the local character and reinforce local distinctiveness.
-Proposals must demonstrate how they meet the policies set out in this Plan.
-All relevant planning applications will be required to demonstrate how they have taken account of the guidance set out within the Eckington Village Design Statement at Annex 1 and the latest Conservation Area Appraisals.
+Proposals must demonstrate how they meet the policies set out in the Development Plan.
+All relevant planning applications will be required to demonstrate how they have taken account of the guidance set out within the Eckington Village Design Statement and the latest Conservation Area Appraisals.
 This should not preclude innovative or contemporary design where it can be shown to support and contribute to the unique local distinctiveness of the village and surrounding countryside.
 Standardised design solutions are unlikely to be acceptable.